InternLM/InternLM/agent/README.md

 ## Introduction

-On August 22, 2023, the Shanghai Artificial Intelligence Laboratory open-sourced InternLM-Chat-7B v1.1, the first open-dialogue model with code interpretation capabilities.
-It supports external tools such as the Python interpreter and can fetch real-time information through search engines.
+InternLM-Chat-7B v1.1 has been released as the first open-source model with code interpreter capabilities, supportting external tools such as Python code interpreter and search engine.

-InternLM2-Chat, open-sourced on January 17, 2024, further enhances its capabilities in code interpretation and general tool invocation.
-With improved and more generalized instruction understanding, tool selection, and result reflection, the new model can more reliably support the construction of complex intelligent agents.
-It facilitates effective multi-round invocation of tools and accomplishes more intricate tasks.
-The model exhibits decent computational and reasoning abilities even without external tools, surpassing ChatGPT in mathematical performance.
-When combined with a code interpreter, InternLM2-Chat-20B achieves a level comparable to GPT-4 on GSM8K and MATH.
+InternLM2-Chat, open sourced on January 17, 2024, further enhances its capabilities in code interpreter and general tool utilization.
+With improved and more generalized instruction understanding, tool selection, and reflection abilities, InternLM2-Chat can more reliably support complex agents and multi-step tool calling for more intricate tasks.
+InternLM2-Chat exhibits decent computational and reasoning abilities even without external tools, surpassing ChatGPT in mathematical performance.
+When combined with a code interpreter, InternLM2-Chat-20B obtains comparable results to GPT-4 on GSM8K and MATH.
 Leveraging strong foundational capabilities in mathematics and tools, InternLM2-Chat provides practical data analysis capabilities.

+The results of InternLM2-Chat-20B on math code interpreter is as below:

 |       | GSM8K | MATH |
 | :---: | :---: | :--: |